ComNets-Bremen/GDI-Tutorials/src/07-data-vs-drosselkom.md

 has exactly two children

-On the next slide you will see the general algorithm to generate an huffman tree
+On the next slide you will see the general algorithm to generate a huffman tree

 ---